Ariyamandebnath/Blogify.v2.0/README.md

 # Project Instructions
+This is a backend appliction for blogging platforms.
+The main focus her is to create a maintainable and highly testable architecture.
 <br>
 Following are the features of this project:
 * **This backend is written in Typescript**: The type safety at build time and having intellisense for it in the IDE like vscode is unparalleled to productivity.
 I have found production bug reduced to a significant amount since most of the code vulnerabilities are identified during the build phase itself.

 * **Separation of concern principle**: Each component has been given a particular role.
 The role of the components is mutually exclusive.
 This makes the project easy to be unit tested.
 * **Feature encapsulation**: The files or components that are related to a particular feature have been grouped unless those components are required in multiple features.
 This enhances the ability to share code across projects.
 * **Centralised Error handling**: I have created a framework where all the errors are handled centrally.
 This reduces the ambiguity in the development when the project grows larger.